-Recognition and Accreditation Program Coordinator Executive Office for Immigration Review Office of Legal Access Programs 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041
+Recognition and Accreditation Program Coordinator Office of Legal Access Programs Office of Policy Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041

-RE: Application for Full Accreditation of Josephine Blauer
+RE: Recommendation for Full Accreditation of Josephine Blauer

 I am pleased to write this letter of recommendation for full accreditation of Josephine Blauer.
 I am a licensed immigration attorney with 10 years of experience practicing immigration law at Adelante, a non-profit agency in Kalamazoo, MI.
 I am admitted to the Bar in Michigan.
 My practice focuses on family-based immigration, deportation and removal hearings, VAWA, and asylum.
-I am attaching my resume with additional details on my background and qualifications in immigration law.

-Ms. Blauer has been partially accredited since 2015.
+Ms. Blauer has been partially accredited since [date].
 As an Immigration Advocate at World Relief Kalamazoo, she has extensive experience assisting immigrants and refugees with immigration applications, and also has experience in representing clients at USCIS interviews.